Three D3.js charts built like product interfaces. Live FPS monitor, interactive scatter plot, force-directed graph with drag and hover.

 Every design decision from this portfolio mapped by implementation complexity and perceived impact.
 Size = lines of code.
 Hover any point for details.

 All 12 nodes of the AI Interface Pattern set.
 Hover to highlight connections.
 Drag to explore.
-The topology is the architecture.

 The portfolio in raw numbers.
-Every line earned.